Knowledge base

 or similar:

-- Temporarily switch your Internet service provider or connection method - WIFI vs 4G/5G - to send your messages.
+2. Temporarily change your Internet service provider or connection method - WIFI vs 4G/5G - to send your messages.

-- Inform your contact and their email provider to take the necessary steps and/or to stop using an unreliable RBL.
+3. Inform your correspondent and their email provider to take the necessary steps and/or to stop using an unreliable RBL.

-Fewer and fewer professionals (ISP, hosts, etc.) use providers like Backscatterer / UCEPROTECT which are primarily profit-driven.
-There are many other highly effective lists, such as ABUSIX or SPAMCOP, which are well-maintained and genuinely aimed at fighting spam, one of the priorities of Infomaniak.
+Fewer and fewer professionals (ISP, hosts, etc.) use service providers like Backscatterer / UCEPROTECT which are primarily for profit, and there are many other very effective lists, such as ABUSIX or SPAMCOP, which are well-maintained and whose real goal is to fight spam, one of the priorities of Infomaniak.